 - Scheduling: The center does not mandate a strict limit on when scans can be booked relative to the scanning date.
 However, to foster co-operation and consideration within the community, booked scans times are assumed to be filled (assigned a participant) promptly and booked on a need basis.
 Scans that are booked in advanced, above and beyond the current scheduling norms, will be reviewed by the CCN staff and potentially canceled.
 Investigators whose experimental needs do not fit these guidelines are encouraged to contact our MR Technician to make other arrangements.

 - Data Transfer: All f/MRI data are transferred automatically to a dedicated server.
 In cases where data must be transferred manually from any of the computers in the MR suite, please notify the MR Technician to make arrangements.
 No external storage devices (flash drives, hard disks, etc.) are to be connected to the scanner without prior approval.
+If data is not visable in the DICOM server 24 hours after acquisition, please contact MR Technician immediately to resolve.
+Due to high scan load, only 3 days of scan data can be guaranteed to be kept on the host machine at any given time.
+It is not CCN's responisibility to check that data has transferred to data server without issue.

 - MR Suite: It is the responsibility of all experimenters to maintain the facility in a clean and orderly state.
 This includes all surfaces, linens, cabling, computing and other equipment in both the MR room and the scanner operator room of the MR suite.
-Food and beverages are not allowed in the MR suite and all personal belongings must be stored safely for the duration of the scan.

 - Protocol Testing: Each new protocol will be granted off-hours time to test and refine the scanning protocol, at no charge.
 All such scans must be booked directly through the MR Technician.